 Biometrics Fee | ₱3,000 – ₱3,500 | Required for most applicants |

-✅ When to Pay: You pay during your online application or at the VAC when they ask for it.
+- When to Pay: Fees are paid during your online application or when instructed by the VAC

 Recommended eSIM Options for Canada